OASC-France/wso2-api-manager-docker-dRural-MVP/README.md

 > Take note of the container identifier.

-> Wait 5 minutes for the container to be fully started.
+> Wait 5 minutes for the api manager to be fully started.

 Copy the api manager directory